sagemath/trac_to_gh/Issue 1382.md

 # Issue 1382: conversion of sage matrices to mathematica is just completely totally broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1382

 Original creator: was